zackliu/jenkins/README.md

 		cd e2e
 		docker build -t e2e_slave .

+####createJobs environment
+This docker image is used to createJobs

+		cd createJobs
+		docker build -t createJobs .

 ###Run Jenkins
 (Notice) you must specify you repo which contains system by --env REPO="your repo"

 You can run your jenkins with

 		docker run -d -p 8080:8080 --name jenkins --env REPO="https://github.com/zackliu/jenkins.git" jenkins

+###CreateJobs
+When you start a new jenkins, there is one job named jobMonitor, which can monitor the JSON file in you jobs repo.

+The repo url will be written in environment variables by defult named MONITORREPO.

+You can also run createJobs container manually

+		docker run -d --env MONITORREPO="your job repo" URL="your jenkins url" createJobs

+By the way, if you run this docker container manually, you must make sure there is a environment variable named MONITORREPO in jenkins.

 ###How to configure your Jenkins
 The main config file is config.json